All Episodes

 So I got a book out on that.

-But if you're not like into the whole climate change thing, uh there's always my cat album, which is called uh feline groovy, and is uh available I think it's officially released on Monday, but I think I don't know how it works with the young people, but I think if you go to Amazon and iTunes and order the downloadable thing, then uh it automatically on the at midnight on the day uh when the day of release dawns, it automatically is um uh di kind deposited in your inbox or whatever.
+But I think if you go to Amazon and iTunes and order the downloadable thing, then automatically at midnight on the day, when the day of release dawns, it automatically is kind of deposited in your inbox or whatever.

 Or it's there in your iPod or whatever.

-So that that's uh that's how that goes.
+So that's how that goes.

-I want to pick up on a little bit of unfinished business from the previous hour, talking about this vetting business.
+I want to pick up on a little bit of unfinished business from the previous hour, talking about this vetting business and the rigorous database and all the rest of the nonsense.

-I had a small criminal matter I was involved in, the guy stole from me, and we wound up at Superior Court in a uh certain New Hampshire County that shall go nameless.
+And we wound up at Superior Court in a certain New Hampshire county that shall go nameless.

-And the guy goes, Oh, he's got a misdemeanor.
+And the guy goes, oh, he's got a misdemeanor.

 He's got one misdemeanor for shoplifting.